 Personal Electrical Appliances: Appliances are considered any items that are plugged into a wall outlet.
 It is a health and safety requirement that all your electrical appliances are checked and registered as safe by a certified electrical contractor.
-If this certification has not been done prior to your arrival it will be done during your residency.
+If this certification has not been done before your arrival it will be done during your residency at the cost of \$5.00 per item.
 You may bring one speaker (smaller than 30cm x 15cm in size) and one television/large monitor.
 Headphones will be useful as quiet hours must be respected.
+Electrical appliances that you purchase during the year must be tested and tagged while these items remain onsite.